Funerals begin for victims of Boston marathon bombing

 “My daughter stood exactly where the first bomb went off,” Leslie Arsenault said.

-The governors of nearby states including Connecticut, New Hampshire and Maine also observed the moment of silence.
+The governors of nearby states including Connecticut, New Hampshire and Maine also said they would observe the moment of silence.

-In addition, Vice President Joe Biden and his wife, Jill, will visit Boston on Wednesday to attend the memorial service for Sean Collier, a police officer at the Massachusetts Institute of Technology the bombers also are alleged to have killed, a White House official said.

-Boston University scheduled a 7 p.m.
-(2300 GMT) memorial service for graduate student Lu Lingzi, who also died in the blast.

-No public funeral has yet been scheduled for the bombing’s youngest victim, Martin Richard, 8.
+No public funeral has yet been scheduled for the bombing’s youngest victim, Martin Richard, or for Sean Collier, a member of the Massachusetts Institute of Technology police who the two suspected bombers gunned down on Thursday night.

 Suspect Dzhokhar Tsarnaev, 19, was in custody at a Boston hospital on Monday after being apprehended on Friday night.
 He was badly injured in a gun battle with police that led to the death of his older brother Tamerlan, 26.

-Dzhokhar Tsarnaev was charged Monday by federal officials with crimes including the use of a weapon of mass destruction.
+Outside the Medford funeral, Chuck Walsh, a retired custodian from Medford High School, said he had driven 100 miles from Ossipee, New Hampshire, for the funeral of Campbell, who he remembered calling him “Mr. Chuck” in her school days.

-Reporting by Ross Kerber; Writing by Scott Malone; Editing by Andrew Hay and Bill Trott
+Reporting by Ross Kerber, writing by Scott Malone; editing by Andrew Hay